RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

       Call this method from a different thread to abort any queries that might be executing on the connection.
-      Aborted queries will raise an exception.
+      Aborted queries will raise an :exc:`OperationalError`.

    .. method:: set_authorizer(authorizer_callback)